razorpay/blade/packages/blade/src/components/Amount/_decisions/decisions.md

 - Should we call it `variant` or `intent`, `isStyled` or something more apt?
 - Should we separate the amount with commas based on the Indian currency format?
 - What should be the default `intent`?
 Kept it as `default` for now, but `neutral` seems more apt.
+- We currently use amount value in paise in backend, so how should we convert it to rupee here?
 - Scope of A11y?

 #### Design